 In this article, we will focus on exploring the structure of photoreceptors and their function.
-Finally, we will discuss the clinical consequences of retinal disease.
+We will also discuss the clinical consequences of retinal disease.

 For the anatomy of the visual pathway, please see our sister article on TeachMeAnatomy.

-The retina consists of layers, which can be subcategorized into retinal pigmented epithelium (RPE) and neural retina.
+The retina consists of layers, which can be subcategorised into retinal pigmented epithelium (RPE) and neural retina.

 The RPE is a single layer of cuboidal epithelial cells and located in the outermost layer of the retina.
 It is responsible for the nourishment and support of the neural retina.
 The tight junctions between the RPE cells form part of the blood-retinal barrier, which helps to prevent molecules passing from the choroid into the retina.
 The RPE is also involved in a visual cycle as it regenerates photosensitive pigments.